MODAL-UNINA/SAGE/README.md

 ```

 ## FL Training
-This section describes how to configure and run trainings experiments with **SAGE**
+This section describes how to configure and run training experiments with **SAGE**

 ### 1. Configuration
 The following parameters can be set when executing `main.py` to customize the training process: